TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-octopus-repair-blueprint.md

 {% include candid-image.html src="/assets/images/home-assistant/prev-accum-consumption.png" alt="Octopus Previous Accumulative Consumption entity" %}

-As we saw last time, the Octopus Energy integration adds a huge collection of attributes to it's sensors.
+As we saw last time, the Octopus Energy integration adds a huge collection of attributes to its sensors.
 Why is that?

 # Mapping Sensors to API Calls